yugabyte/yugabyte-db/docs/content/v1.1/develop/tools/tableplus.md

 ![Choose DB](/images/develop/tools/tableplus/choose-db.png)

-Now enter the connection details as shown in the screenshot below and then click `Test` to ensure that TablePlus is indeed able to establish connectivity with the Yugabyte DB API.
+Now enter the connection details as shown in the screenshot below and then click `Test` to ensure that TablePlus is indeed able to establish connectivity with the YugabyteDB API.
 The color of the fields will change to green if the test succeeds.

 ![YSQL](/images/develop/tools/tableplus/ysql-connection.png)